stampit-org/react-stamp/docs/composition.md

   >> ok
 ```

-__*`React.createClass` throws an Invariant Violation when duplicate keys are found in `getDefaultProps` and `getInitialState`. `react-stamp` will merge duplicate keys.*__
+__*`React.createClass` throws an Invariant Violation when duplicate keys are found in `propTypes` and `getDefaultProps`. `react-stamp` merges duplicate keys.*__

 ### Methods
 Composed components inherit other components' methods.
-A handful of React methods will be 'wrapped' executing with first-in priority.
-React methods with a unique constraint will throw on duplicates.
-Non-React methods will override with last-in priority.
+A handful of React lifecycle methods get 'wrapped' executing with first-in priority.
+All other methods override with last-in priority.

 __Wrapped__